 Pros

-• Has disconnect fittings so can be easily removed to fill
+- Has disconnect fittings so can be easily removed to refill

 Cons

-• If outside all the time need to upgrade to metal disconnects to prevent UV degradation.
+- If installed outside, must upgrade to metal disconnects to prevent UV degradation

 Turn an existing jerry can into a fuel tank.